nyorain/vil/docs/own/design.md

 Also, we know the shader structure at submission time so can schedule/layout everything, don't need to do that in a shader.

+# Revisiting command groups: A better device command overview

+For complex applications, the per-frame submission command viewer isn't easy to use since the submissions done per frame can vary a lot.
+Instead, we could leverage our previous concept of command groups to give a better overview: Basically show all submissions ever done.
+But group them so that we can quicky find the submission we are looking for/ quickly get an overview of all the submissions done.
+Also group by queue, making use of queues in the UI design is essential for complex applications with lots of async submissions, lots of work done over multiple frames.

+UI could look like this (using imgui treenodes again):

+_ Queue 1: Graphics (family 0)
+	- submission group 1
+		- command group 1
+		- command group 2
+		- command group 3
+		- command group 4
+		- command group 5
+	- submission group 2
+	...
+- Queue 2: Compute (family 1)
+	...
+- Queue 3: Compute (family 2)
+- Queue 4: transfer (family 3)

+The groups here are a bit different than our legacy CommandBufferGroup concept.
+First, we will filter out "uninteresting" command records that we can't assign to any meaningful group (could view that via a "rest" entry or separate command mode for temporary transfer submissions).
+Any record that uses a pipeline is meaningful, grouping by used pipeline will already deliver useful results.

+We also try to group submissions.
+Group them by comparing the submitted records.
+Not sure if this is useful/meaningful though.

+For each submitted command group, we shows metrics detailing how often (and when) it is submitted.
+We could mark entries submitted recently (e.g. this or last frame) green, entries submitted during the last 20 frames yellow and everything red or something to make this easy to grasp.

+We can also use command groups to figure out whether to hook a command.